 Latent variables (subjective variables)

-According to table 2, the main variables were described using mean and standard deviation statistics.
+According to table 2, main variables were described using mean and standard deviation statistics.
 The average range of all variables is from a minimum of 1 (strongly agree) to a maximum of 5 (strongly disagree) according to the 5-Likert scale of answers.

 Table2.
 Defining main variables.